Bg_header_content

 There are of course some exceptions where combinations of warm and cool hair colors can be used together in various techniques for contrast or specific purposes, but this should be left to the care of highly trained hair colorists only.

-Now that you know your skin tone, why not use it to find the right hair color for you with TheHairStyler.com color chart?
-The THS chart features a warm or cool symbol next to the color name to let you know whether the color is warm (red), cool (blue) or both (red and blue)!
-You can also use TheHairStyler.com to upload your photo so that you can see instantly what your chosen color will look like on you.
-Finding a new hair color and making sure that it's right for you has never been so easy!
+Now that you know your skin tone, why not use the hair color options in our Virtual Hairstyler to find the right hair color for you!
+You can also use the Virtual Hairstyler to upload your photo so that you can see instantly what your chosen color will look like on you.